 Shanti Norris, Smith Center for Healing and the Arts

-Norris shares how arts, medicine, and healing began together in earliest times and are now syncing back up in healthcare institutions across the country.
-Learn the benefits of arts programs in cancer centers and hospitals and how patients are utilizing art as a tool for healing, including experiential session of practical healing tools.
+Norris shares how arts, medicine, and healing began together in early times and are now syncing back up in healthcare institutions across the country.
+Learn the benefits of arts programs in cancer centers and hospitals and how patients are utilizing art as a tool for healing, and participate in an experiential session of practical healing tools.

 About the Presenter